StaticcalendarCalculates holidays and other Hebrew calendar events based on CalOptions.

 Hebrew year

-StaticgetReturns an array of holidays for the year
+StaticgetReturns a sorted array of holidays observed during the given Hebrew year.

 Hebrew year